Fly Tracker (Colab)#

 This notebook tracks a fruit fly against a light background in a video, calculates its position and velocity over time, and produces path and velocity plots.

-Run the Setup cell to install dependencies.
+Run the Setup cell to import packages.

 Setup#